 10. The Thing (1982)

 Tongass National Forest, Alaska

 "What you fear most ... is among you."
 Actually it's among the tall trees of Tongass National Forest.
-While John Carpenter's The Thing takes place at research station in Antarctica, it's actually a bit closer to towards the North Pole that this parasitic alien movie takes place.
+While John Carpenter's The Thing takes place at a research station in Antarctica, it's actually a bit closer to the North Pole that this parasitic alien movie takes place.
 The Tongass National Forest is a vast temperate forest in Alaska's panhandle, sometimes known as "America's rainforest."
 Sadly, it is also one of America's most exploited forests with decades of forestry clearcut scars to prove it.
 Recently Wilderness Society and local efforts to refocus logging into second-growth stands have been well received and show the way to a more sustainable model of forestry in the Tongass.

 The science fiction thrill-ride The Thing was shot in the Tongass in 1982.
 Photo by GilFoto, flickr.

 Canyonlands National Park, Utah

 Desert scenes for this slightly "chick-flicky" road-trip movie were filmed in and around Moab, Utah, including in Canyonlands National Park and Arches National Park.
 Don't be fooled by the final suicide-by-Grand-Canyon scene.
 It's actually a plateau at Utah's Deadhorse Point State Park that Thelma and Louise are plunging from in their 1966 Ford Thunderbird.

 Gallatin National Forest, Montana